antonPalmFolkmann/git-dependency-flow/README.md

 Inside the docker container go to the scripts folder and execute the scripts with the following commands in sequence:

-- `./scripts/clone_repos.sh`
+- `./scripts/flowmethod.sh
-    - Here, it is important to give your git username and a Git Authentication Token, as passwords don’t work for GitHub CLI
+    - Here, it is important to give your git username and a Git Authentication Token, as passwords don’t work for GitHub CLI.
-- `./scripts/run_codeql.sh`
-- `./scripts/generate_flowtree.sh`

 The `flowtree` has now been created, and is ready for `mapequation.org/infomap`